 In a world where so many countries have experienced or are experiencing religious warfare this cathedral bears witness to the fact that regardless of your religion (or in my case lack of religion) you can exist alongside each other in harmony.

-Leave the audioguide alone and enter this sacred place with an open mind, let the atmosphere draw you in, let the sheer beauty of the architecture awake your senses and let the peace and tranquillity surround your soul.
+If you visit (and you absolutely should), there’s an audio guide, plenty of information, all the usual things.
+But here’s my advice: skip it, at least at first and enter this sacred place with an open mind, let the atmosphere draw you in, let the sheer beauty of the architecture awake your senses and let the peace and tranquillity surround your soul.
 If you allow this Mosque-Cathedral to envelope you, believe me you will leave this place with a feeling of a greater sense of harmony and an aura of peace.

 This my second post of a series of three about Cordoba as part of our tour of Western Europe.
 Want to know more about this fascinating city?
 Why not check out the other two posts?